Top tech companies in Cork, Ireland

 Why do international companies come to Ireland?
 There are two key reasons: Ireland’s low corporation tax and highly skilled English-speaking workforce.
 The reliable infrastructure and easy connections to Europe also make it the perfect location for many international tech firms to base themselves.

 But what about the smaller companies making their own waves in the tech field?
-Here are six Cork businesses among Ireland’s fastest-growing – and most notable – tech companies.
+Here are eight Cork businesses among Ireland’s fastest-growing – and most notable – tech companies.

 Everseen